-- The longer-term raised bog restoration trajectory of the site.
-The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation during the Scheme and to respond to any needs.
-The plan does not set any goals or outcomes, for example, the extent (specific area) of active raised bog habitat (ARB) that may develop at this site in the long-term.
-This is beyond the scope of this rehabilitation plan. - This plan is not intended to be an after-use or future land-use plan for Derrycashel Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.
-This will require further engagement with stakeholders.
+- The longer-term development of stable naturally functioning habitats to fully develop at Derrycashel Bog.
+The plan covers the short-term rehabilitation actions and an additional monitoring and after-care programme to monitor the rehabilitation and to respond to any needs. - This plan is not intended to be an after-use or future land-use plan for Derrycashel Bog. - The longer-term management of this site, potentially as a nature conservation site, or for amenity, or for other uses in the future.